-If you want a second set of blooms after your delphiniums have flowered, use this simple trick.
+If you want a second set of blooms after your delphiniums have flowered, use this simple method to encourage additional blooms.

 For more delphinium growing tips, also see Delphiniums: Growing Tips and Tricks.